-EEG Biofeedback, also known as Neurotherapy and Brain Wave Therapy, is a non-invasive, sophisticated, computerized process for training in the self-regulation and normalization of brain waves after injury.
+Electroencephalogram (EEG) biofeedback, also known as neurotherapy, neurofeedback training, or brain wave therapy, is a non-invasive, sophisticated, computerized process for training the brain to self-regulate and normalize its brainwave activity after injury.

-When the brain is injured, the electrical impulses in the brain form disorganized brain wave patterns that may disrupt thinking, emotions, behavior, and body functioning.
-Through EEG Biofeedback, brain waves can be retrained to form organized patterns assisting in the restoration of thinking, emotions, behavior and body functioning.
+When the brain is injured, its electrical impulses form disorganized brain wave patterns that may disrupt thinking, emotions, behavior, and body functioning.
+EEG Biofeedback can retrain those brain waves to form organized patterns of activity that help restore those functions.

-After analysis of these brain waves, the patient is taught to change their brain wave patterns with the aid of both auditory and visual feedback.
-Through this feedback, the brain learns to repeat the desired brain wave patterns.
-As brain wave patterns improve, functioning may improve in many areas such as attention, concentration, speech, memory, problem-solving, planning and organization, emotions, endurance, energy, emotions, and even motor skills.
+After analysis of these brain waves, your provider teaches you how to use auditory and visual feedback to change their brain wave patterns.
+Through this feedback, your brain learns to repeat the desired brain wave patterns.
+As your brain wave patterns improve, you will likely see better functioning in attention, concentration, speech, memory, problem-solving, planning and organization, emotions, endurance, energy, emotions, and even motor skills.

 Research demonstrates that EEG biofeedback can be effective for many brain disorders, such as